-Cohen expected to tell senators about Trump Russia contacts
+Cohen expected to claim lying, racism and cheating by Pres.
+Trump

 As a close confidant of Trump for many years, Cohen's testimony is among the most anticipated since the House and Senate started investigating the Trump campaign's Russia ties two years ago.
 In addition to lying to Congress, Cohen pleaded guilty last year to campaign finance violations for his involvement in payments to two women who allege they had affairs with Trump.
 He is set to begin a three-year prison sentence in May.

 Federal prosecutors in New York have said Trump directed Cohen to arrange the payments to buy the silence of porn actress Stormy Daniels and former Playboy model Karen McDougal in the run-up to the 2016 campaign.

-Trump denies the allegations.
+Trump denies the allegations and says that Cohen lied to get a lighter sentence.

+The person with knowledge of the matter said Cohen will provide information about Trump's financial statements that he will claim shows Trump deflated assets to pay lower taxes on golf courses; will provide details of the Daniels payment and claim that Trump organized a cover-up by pretending Cohen would be repaid; and claim that Trump talked to him and asked him questions about the Trump Moscow project throughout 2016.

+He is also expected to discuss what he knows about a meeting between Trump campaign associates and a Russian lawyer in Trump Tower before the 2016 election, a matter that is of particular interest to special counsel Robert Mueller and congressional investigators.

+Cohen is only expected to discuss matters related to Russia in the closed-door interviews with the intelligence committees, as House Oversight and Reform Chairman Elijah Cummings has said he doesn't want to interfere with Mueller's investigation into Russian interference in the 2016 election and links to Trump's campaign.

-Cohen won't testify publicly until Wednesday, when he goes in front of the House Oversight and Reform Committee.
-Members on that panel are expected to ask questions about the campaign finance violations, Trump's business practices and compliance with tax laws and "the accuracy of the president's public statements," according to a committee memo.
+Members of the Oversight panel are expected to ask questions about the campaign finance violations, Trump's business practices and compliance with tax laws and "the accuracy of the president's public statements," according to a memo laying out the scope of that hearing.
 The hearing's scope does not include Russia.
-House Oversight and Reform Chairman Elijah Cummings, D-Md., said he set out parameters for the questioning in an effort not to conflict with special counsel Robert Mueller's Russia investigation, with which Cohen has cooperated.

-On Thursday, Cohen is set to go back behind closed doors to talk to the House's intelligence committee.
-Like his Senate interview, there will be no off-limits questions.

-According to a person with knowledge of the matter, Cohen is prepared to give a behind-the-scenes account of what he will claim is Trump's lying, racism and cheating as a businessman through specific instances and anecdotes.
-Cohen will also provide what he will claim is evidence, in the form of documents, of criminal conduct by Trump since he became president, according to the person, who requested anonymity to discuss the confidential preparation.

-The person said Cohen will provide information about Trump's financial statements that he will claim shows Trump deflated assets to pay lower taxes on golf courses; will provide details of the Daniels payment and claim that Trump organized a cover-up by pretending Cohen would be repaid; and claim that Trump talked to him about and asked him questions about the Trump Moscow project throughout 2016.

-The person said Cohen is expected to discuss what he knows about a meeting between Trump campaign associates and a Russian lawyer in Trump Tower before the 2016 election, a matter that is of particular interest to Mueller and congressional investigators.
-Another expected topic: Trump's inaugural committee, which is also under investigation by federal prosecutors.

 Cohen's week of interviews come as House Democrats launch multiple investigations into Trump's ties to Russia and conflict-of-interest issues within the administration.
 House Republicans in the last Congress investigated whether Trump's campaign coordinated with Russia, but ended that probe over Democratic objections, saying that there was no evidence that they did so.
 The Senate's Russia investigation is ongoing.